 The department offers a range of courses in the fields of forest vegetation ecology, soil science and silviculture on basic and advanced level.
 The aim with our courses is to improve forest management in Sweden and globally based on the understanding of processes within the forest ecosystem.

-Starting autumn 2019 we offer a new MSc-programme Forest Ecology and Sustainable Management!
+Since 2019 we offer a new MSc-programme Forest Ecology and Sustainable Management!
 The programme courses are characterized by strong research connection and deal with current relevant topics for forestry and the understanding and management of forest resources.
 Courses during the growing season include field activities such as field measurements and excursions.
 The MSc-programme is developed for you who want to work with forestry and developing the understanding forest ecosystems and management of forest resources and international forest issues.
-In addition, we started a new course in tropical forestry in spring 2019 which includes a study trip to a tropical country (Mozambique in 2019) for you especially interested in international and tropical forest issues.
+In addition, we started a new course in tropical forestry in spring 2019 which that has developed into an open distance course.
 All together these courses will give you both broad and in depth knowledge and skills relevant for you who aims for a career in forestry and forest management.

 We offer the following courses at advanced level: